 I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons at right, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See my Gear Reviews page at The Big Outside for categorized menus of all of my reviews and my expert buying tips.
+See the Gear Reviews page at The Big Outside for categorized menus of all reviews and my expert buying tips.